Donald Trump fires US election security chief

 He won bipartisan praise as CISA co-ordinated federal state and local efforts to defend electoral systems from foreign or domestic interference.

-Mr Krebs reportedly told people he expected Mr Trump would fire him for undermining the President’s claim of widespread fraud in the election.
+Mr Krebs reportedly told people he expected Mr Trump would fire him for disputing the claims of widespread election fraud.

 Tweet from @jaketapper

-Several days ago, CISA issued a statement saying “the November 3rd election was the most secure in American history.
-Right now, across the country, election officials are reviewing and double checking the entire election process prior to finalizing the result.
+Days ago, CISA issued a statement saying “the November 3rd election was the most secure in American history.
+Right now, across the country, election officials are reviewing and double-checking the entire election process prior to finalising the result.
 When states have close elections, many will recount ballots.

 “All of the states with close results in the 2020 presidential race have paper records of each vote, allowing the ability to go back and count each ballot if necessary.
 This is an added benefit for security and resilience.